| NATIONAL REPORT OF RUSSIAN FEDERATION

 impact on mountain habitats of threatened bat species.

-Data collection is ongoing in several institutes of the Russian
+5. Data collection Data collection is ongoing in several institutes of the Russian

 Academy of Science, educational State Universities and Institutes,